CIS-566-Fall-2022/hw03-l-systems/README.md

 On the end of every single branch and one of each double branch is the symbol R, which recursively grows single branches and flowers off the ends of branches.
 This allows for longer branching structures to randomly grow off the main branch.
 Growth of the branches is capped at ten iterations or a branch with of less than 0.04.
 I found that this helped avoid branches that grow too crazily (either looking strangely long or thin).
 Similarly, the symbol P is included in the middle of single and double branches (rather than on the end) which functions similarly to R but has a lower chance of growing and doesn't grow flower clusters.

 Each flower cluster is definied by the symbol C, which also takes a parameter for the random chance of a cluster occuring.
 This allowed me to make flower clusters more likely to appear in certain places than others.
 The cluster is defined by flower stems with flowers on the end.
 Stems can either be short (symbol G) or long (symbol H).
 I used a similar strategy to how I created a branch unit with a small forward step and random rotation for creating branches for the stems (I is the symbol for a "stem unit").
 The difference is stem units also use the function T to apply gravity so stems droop down slightly.
 I actually later ended up subsituting out many of the "I"s for hardcoded forward steps to give me control over branch width so the branches would line up with the flowers though.
 I also created symbols Z and Q which randomly can turn into long and short stems respectively.
 This means that because flower clusters are defined with GHGZQ, they can randomly have anywhere between 3 and 5 stems, which gives the system a more natural look.
+You might notice that here the raw output of the l system causes some intersections between the flowers.
+I explain how I resolved this in the flowers section below.

 <img width="990" alt="Screen Shot 2022-10-18 at 8 46 19 PM" src="https://user-images.githubusercontent.com/25019996/196571755-e8768ea1-e1db-444c-b6c5-dd628c6ddee2.png">